adamudev/adamudev/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently Building my Portfolio and Projects with the MERN Stack
-- 🌱 I’m currently learning and Expanding my knowledge of the MERN stack
+- 🌱 Currently learning and Expanding my knowledge of the MERN stack
 - 📫 Reach me on: adamudev@gmail.com, hi.adamu.me
 - 😄 Portfolio Link: https://adamu.me